 Some nursing home residents experience conditions worse than mere neglect and suffer actual abuse.
 Examples of nursing home abuse include:

 Many injured nursing home residents fail to report their injuries, especially if they have cognitive deficiencies or are afraid of an abuser.
 You should always be on the watch for the signs of nursing home injuries, whether from negligence, neglect, or abuse.
-If you do suspect your loved one has been harmed, do not wait to contact our law office – his or her safety and well-being may depend on it.
+If you do suspect your loved one has been harmed by nursing home abuse, do not wait to contact our Norwich attorneys – his or her safety and well-being may depend on it.
 We stand up for the rights of nursing home residents and work to ensure your loved one is safe and recovers compensation for any injuries suffered due to nursing home abuse or neglect.

 Pursuing a claim against a nursing home can be complex.
 Nursing homes and their insurers try to avoid liability for injuries whenever possible.
 Admitting fault can lead to civil penalties from the state, loss of licensure, or damage to a facility’s reputation.
 You need a law firm that knows how to fight against nursing homes and hold them accountable for neglect, abuse, and any injuries that resulted from negligence.
-Please call Polito & Harrington in Norwich today at 860-447-3300 or contact us online to set up your free consultation.
+Please call Polito & Harrington today at 860-447-3300 or contact us online to set up your free consultation with a Norwich nursing home abuse lawyer.